 • Any ratio of men and women may participate, including all male and all female teams.

-A regulation season match consists of two teams playing within 55 mins of time.
+A regulation season match consists of two teams playing within 50 mins of time.
 Playing as many games they can within the allowed time.
 Each game will count as one point.
-At the end of 55 mins, the team with the most points wins.
-If the score is tied at the 55 minute mark the match ends in a tie and a new game does not start is 55 mins of game time has been already played.
+At the end of 50 mins, the team with the most points wins.
+If the score is tied at the 50 minute mark the match ends in a tie and a new game does not start.

 Play begins with all players positioned on their team's backline.
 Teams should have no more than 13 at the starting line.
 If a ball is caught by your team, no other players can come into play.

 • The Rush occurs at the beginning of each game or reset.